weyoss/redis-smq/README.md

 let messageTTL = message.getTTL();
 ```

+The `Message` class provides many methods for setting up different message parameters such as message body, message priority, message TTL, etc.

 See [Message Reference](docs/api/message.md) for more details.

 #### Producer Class

-`Producer` class is in turn responsible for publishing messages.
+`Producer` class allows you to publish a message to a queue.

-You can use the same producer instance for publishing messages to multiple queues.
-The same producer instance can also produce messages with priority.
+You can use a single `Producer` instance to produce messages, including messages with priority, to multiple queues.

+Before publishing a message do not forget to set a destination queue using the [setQueue()](/docs/api/message.md#messageprototypesetqueue) method, otherwise an error will be returned.

 ```javascript
 // filename: ./examples/javascript/producer.js